-They were approved to adopt Olivia and Emily who were aged 2 ½ and 1 ½ when they moved in with Anna and Jack.
+They were approved to adopt Olivia and Emily who were aged two and a half and 18 months when they moved in.

 The couple said that the training they had received from Coram and ongoing support from their social worker was vital during the girls’ transition from foster care.

 Anna says: “We really listened to the advice from Coram.
 Things like making sure you use the same food that they had at their foster carers, using the same fabric conditioner, keeping their cots the same.
-We stuck to a routine and would continually talk to the girls about what we were going to be doing the next day so as they always knew what was happening next.
-We tried as many things as possible to reassure them.”
+We stuck to a routine and would continually talk to the girls about what we were going to be doing the next day so as they always knew what was happening next.”

 There were challenges in the early stages of the girls moving in.
 Olivia would get up each morning, put on her coat and wait by the front door and say she wanted to go, which lasted for about a month.
 Emily would struggle to get to sleep at night and wouldn’t want to be hugged or calmed down and Anna said it took around 18 months to two years before she could really be comforted.
 But all the while there were other improvements as the girls continued to settle with them.

 Anna says: “Once the girls were placed, we had a phone call every day from our social worker and we saw her at least once a week for the first month.
 She was always at the end of the phone and always checking in with us.
-For example, if Emily wasn’t sleeping very well, she would sit with me on the phone and talk about what might be causing it and what might be needed.
 Her wealth of experience was just invaluable.”

-Coram also advised Anna and Jack to apply for the Adoption Support Fund which gave them access to a child psychologist and also music therapy for both girls which Anna says has been ‘fantastic’ for them.
+Coram also advised Anna and Jack to apply for the Adoption Support Fund which gave them access to a child psychologist and also music therapy for both girls which Anna says has been "fantastic".